dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 in his crew to be able to serve the US Navy well whatever their role in this war.
 He was about to go to bed when a sonar operator shouted

-“Goblin, approx 44 nautical miles to the east!”
+“Goblin, approx 44 nautical miles to the east\!”

 He scrambled to the sonar operator and asked him what he thought it was.
 The sonar operator replied